39th Siege Battery, Royal Garrison Artillery: Western Front

 39th Siege Bty went out to the Western Front on 2 November 1915 and joined No 2 Heavy Artillery Reserve (HAR) Group, which was serving with Second Army in the Ypres Salient.

 39th Siege Bty was equipped with four 8-inch howitzers.
 At this stage of the war the 8-inch howitzers in use (Marks I–V) were improvised from cut-down and bored-out barrels of 6-inch coast defence guns, with the recoil checked by enormous wooden wedges.
 The battery unloaded its guns at Boulogne on 5 November and between 13 and 15 November it emplaced them at Elverdinge, north of Ypres.
 On 19 November it began registering its guns on local targets with the help of air observation whenever the weather was clear enough.
 Some of these shoots brought down retaliatory fire from the Germans.
 Communications with the battery's own Forward Observation Officers (FOOs) in the front line were frequently cut by shellfire.
 From December the battery began short bombardments of requested targets, while continuing its registration.
 Regular targets included 'Von Spree Farm' and 'Essen Farm'.
 Requests came for bombardments of troublesome machine gun and mortar positions, SOS calls from frontline infantry subjected to trench raids, and for retaliatory shelling of gun positions.
 This routine continued through the early months of 1916, with the battery suffering a steady trickle of casualties.
-In late March the battery struggled to move a howitzer from its Left Section (LX) to a better position with the help of a Caterpillar tractor; the other followed two weeks later, as a result of which the sections temporarily became North and South (NX and SX) instead of the usual Left and Right (LX and RX).
+In late March the battery struggled to move a howitzer from its Left Section (LX) to a better position with the help of a Holt 75 caterpillar tractor; the other followed two weeks later, as a result of which the sections temporarily became North and South (NX and SX) instead of the usual Left and Right (LX and RX).

 RGA Brigades became Heavy Artillery Groups (HAGs) on 2 April 1916, and batteries were moved between them as required.
 On 7 May 24th HAG took over from 33rd HAG, the battery remaining in position.
 It continued registering targets and bombarding enemy trenches, machine gun positions, and buildings such as Langemarck Station, despite serviceability problems with its old howitzers and ammunition, and with observing aircraft.
 NX also came under heavy enemy fire on 18 May, when the farm it occupied was set on fire and a number of 8-inch cartridges destroyed.